tedee-com/tedee-lock-ble-api-doc/docs/source/ptls/server_verification.rst

 2. Server response
 ------------------

-    Response is encrypted using AEAD algorithm (AES GCM 128bit) with header PTLS_SRV_VERIFY.
+    The response is encrypted using the AEAD algorithm (AES GCM 128bit) with header PTLS_SRV_VERIFY.
     Message before encryption:

 +-----------------+----------------------+--------+---------------+---------------+--------+---------------------+------------+